Thomascountz/thomascountz/_posts/2025-07-21-streaming-vs-background-jobs.md

 I was recently asked the question:

-> Can we just use ActiveJob instead of Kafka?
+"Can we just use ActiveJob instead of Kafka?"

 I think there may have been a misunderstanding of the differences between event streaming platforms (like Apache Kafka) and background job systems (like ActiveJob).

-At their core, they both solve problems related to scaling.
+At their core, they both solve problems related to scaling and asynchronous processing.
 But, we can think of one as managing a **log of events**, and the other as managing a **to-do list**.

 ## Log of Events